Property Cash Flow Calculator — Monthly CF + Break-even Occupancy

 DCR~1.28

-Break-even Occupancy~87% (NORMAL)
+Break-even Occupancy~87%

-What Real Estate Cash Flow Actually Means
+What Is Real Estate Cash Flow?

-Cash Flow Verdict (4 tiers)
+Cash Flow Verdict

 STRONG